rashidmajeed/gatsby-contentful-netlify/src/posts/post-4.md

 ---
-title: "Sports Watch"
+title: "Wrist Watch"
 year: "2018"
 date: "11-04-2O18"
 ---

-# Welcome
+# Top Sports Watch

-Hello My Winter post!!!
+Hello We offer Worlds best Sports Watch for all genders.
+SWIMMER, ATHELET, CRICKETER, FOOTBALLER etc can use it during play.

 I hope My customers will really like it...